How to Make Your Loyalty Program Addictive

 You can use member’s past shopping history, their browsing history, or information you’ve gleaned from product recommendation quizzes to feature specific products as a “daily featured product”.
 These recommendations could be shown on your program hub, or emailed out to your members.
 For extra impact offer a limited time exclusive discount on these products to members.

 This gives members a reason to engage with your program each day.
 It appeals to both curiosity and bargain hunting: “I want to see what they think I’d like, and if I do like it, get a deal on it.”

-Gamified sweepstakes are the ultimate way to drive a huge uptick in engagement in a very short amount of time.
-You can use all the aforementioned tactics for habit forming within a gamified promotion, and run it periodically throughout the year to stimulate engagement.
+Game-based promotions are the ultimate way to drive a huge uptick in engagement in a very short amount of time.
+You can use all the aforementioned tactics for habit forming within a game-based promotion, and run it periodically throughout the year to stimulate engagement.